terraform-aws-modules/meta/modules/main/README.md

 # GitHub resources

-Configuration of all Github resources (repositories, teams, memberships, etc).
+Configuration of all Github resources (repositories, teams, memberships, etc) is managed by this module.

 ## Usage